 Beau Riini, Raniera Te Kurapa and Raymond Te Kurapa of Te Urewera hapu

-This podocarp restoration site is at Otekura on Apithana T2 block, which was
+podocarp restoration site is at Otekura on Apithana T2 block, which was planted

-different types of fungi.
-The harore is a revered food of our people that grows
+types of fungi.
+The harore is a revered food of our people that grows on rotting

 tawa.
 This is some ofour work from the Matauranga Project